 Individuals under the age of 50 may contribute up to $5,500 per year.
-If you are over 50, you can contribute up to $6,500.
+If you are age 50 or over, you can contribute up to $6,500.
 These numbers are dependent on falling below qualifying income limits.

 Can I Contribute to a Roth IRA in Addition to a Traditional IRA?

 Are Roth IRA Withdrawals Always Tax-Free or Are There Any Limitations?